TFonta/DeepLearningAndGenerativeModelsCourse/README.md

 ### Google Colab

-Alternatively you can also use Google Colab: https://www.marktechpost.com/2021/01/09/getting-started-with-pytorch-in-google-collab-with-free-gpu/
+Alternatively, you can also use Google Colab: https://www.marktechpost.com/2021/01/09/getting-started-with-pytorch-in-google-collab-with-free-gpu/

 ### Install additional packages
 Jupyter-lab: